 This morning, Alaska Airlines announced a major enhancement to their Frequent Flyer program, Mileage Plan, by announcing that all international airline partners would be eligible for earning elite qualifying miles towards Alaska Airlines MVP, MVP Gold, and MVP 75K starting January 15, 2014.
 In the past, only Aeromexico, Air France, American, Delta, Emirates, KLM, & LAN earned elite qualifying miles.
 (Since then, Aeromexico, Air France/KLM, and Delta have ended their partnerships with Alaska Airlines while other partners like JAL and Singapore Airlines have been added.)
 Yet with 14 airline partners, the majority of their international partners only earned redeemable miles, making it hard to earn elite status when flying over seas on Alaska’s partners.

 This is GREAT news for Alaska Airline flyers and truly makes the Alaska Airline Mileage Plan program a whole lot better.
-Alaska already offers some amazing deals when it comes to using frequent flyer miles and now I believe people will be more likely to credit their miles towards Alaska Airline instead of Delta or American because they are not restricted by airline alliances.
+Alaska already offers some amazing deals when it comes to using frequent flyer miles and now I believe people will be more likely to credit their miles towards Alaska Airline instead of American because they are not restricted by airline alliances.
 As Alaska breaks alliance barriers and code shares and has reciprocal earning benefits with airlines from both OneWorld and SkyTeam, along with non-aligned partners such as Emirates & Fiji Airline.
 In addition, I suspect that all flights, regardless of class of service will earn the same amount of elite miles as redeemable miles.